Conservationists and ocean lovers: June 1 is our chance to step up and celebrate World Reef Day!

 Despite their critical importance, warming waters, pollution, ocean acidification, overfishing and physical destruction are killing coral reefs around the world.
 A quarter of the world’s coral has disappeared in the last 30 years, and scientists warn that coral reefs could easily be entirely wiped out by the end of the century.

 Scientists often compare coral reefs to underwater rainforests, but corals are really animals.
-The soft polyps inside the hard parts of corals are naturally translucent and get their gorgeously vibrant color from algae that live inside them.
+The soft polyps inside the hard parts of corals are naturally translucent and get their gorgeously vibrant color from the algae that live inside them.
 When corals experience stress from either hot temperatures or pollution, they end their symbiotic relationship with this algae, expelling them and then turning white (known as bleaching).
 Corals are still alive when they bleach, but they’re at great risk—essentially immunocompromised—and many eventually starve and die, turning them into dark brown graveyards.

 Coral bleaching first began to be noticed in the 1980s.
 The problem got much worse in 2016, when an El Niño weather pattern caused warmer waters in the Pacific Ocean and killed off a third of the corals on the more than 1,500-mile-long Great Barrier Reef, jeopardizing one of the most important underwater ecosystems on the planet.
 (Not only is it one of the seven natural wonders of the world, but the Great Barrier Reef is also home to the Great Eight.)